-Pre-lude: This section provides the critique of "the book" I have been pointing toward along the way, one that seeks to address its role as a cultural icon rather than simply an artifact, a hyperobject rather than one of the things I was holding in my hands, the quotation marks highlighting that distinction.
-I want to frame it epigraphically with a quote from each author that, while not materially connected with the narrative that follows, indexes (interestingly, via Hume and Kant, who play ongoing roles in both books) the cause/effect dynamic that haunts my own problematic relationship with that medium/hyperobject, both globally, over the last 40 years, and locally, my last couple of weeks writing about these two examples.
+Pre-lude: I return now to "the book," to explore more deeply its status as a cultural icon rather than an artifact, a hyperobject rather than one of the things I held in my hands while I wrote this essay, the quotation marks highlighting that distinction.
+I want to frame what I have to say with a quote from each author that, while not materially connected with the narrative that follows, indexes, via Kant and Hume, one of our conventional ways for measuring change: cause and effect.